toihocweb/astro-blog/src/pages/blog/rust-day1-types.md

 ### S﻿lice

-A slice is a reference to a contiguous section of an array.
-It provides a way to access multiple elements of an array without copying the entire array.
+*Slices* let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.

+**S﻿lice for array**

 ```rust
 let mut a = [1, 2, 3, 4, 5];